shobrook/DeepFCN/README.md

 ### Preparing the Dataset

-The next step is to convert the subjects into examples that can be submitted to a GNN.
+The next step is to convert the subjects into data examples that can be submitted to a GNN.
 A single example is described by an instance of `deepfcn.data.Example`, which has following attributes:

 1. **`node_features` _(numpy.ndarray)_:** Node feature matrix with shape `[num_nodes, num_node_features]`, where `num_nodes == num_rois`
 2. **`fc_matrix` _(numpy.ndarray)_:** 3D functional connectivity matrix with shape `[num_nodes, num_nodes, num_fc_measures]`; represents a multi-edge FCN, where each edge corresponds to a different measure of functional connectivity
 3. **`y` _(int)_:** Target to train against (e.g. `0` for autism, `1` for control)

 To convert the ABIDE dataset into a set of examples, we'll use the `deepfcn.data.create_examples` function.
-This takes a set of fMRI scans (NiftiImage objects) as input and, for each scan, extracts the BOLD time series for each ROI, constructs a FCN, and extracts node features.
-It has the following parameters:
+This takes a set of fMRI scans (NiftiImage objects) as input and, for each scan, extracts the BOLD time series for each ROI, constructs an FCN, and extracts features to build an `Example` object.
+The method has the following parameters:

 1. **`images` _(list)_:** List of NiftiImage objects, each corresponding to a subject's fMRI scan
 2. **`label` _(int)_:** Integer representing the target variable (i.e. `y`)
 3. **`roi_masker` _(NiftiMasker)_:** Mask to apply when extracting time series
-4. **`fc_measures` _(list, optional (default=["correlation"]))_:** List of connectivity measures to use; options are listed in a table at the end of this section
+4. **`fc_measures` _(list, optional (default=["correlation"]))_:** List of connectivity measures to use; options are listed in a table at the end of this README
-5. **`node_features` _(list, optional (default=["mean"]))_:** List of node features to extract; options are listed in a table at the end of this section
+5. **`node_features` _(list, optional (default=["mean"]))_:** List of node features to extract; options are listed in a table at the end of this README
 6. **`n_jobs` _(int, optional (default=multiprocessing.cpu_count()))_:** Number of CPUs to split up the work across
 <!--7. **`bootstrap`**-->